enginuity/codeProcessing/README.md

 ## Version Plan

-* Version 0.1.3 -- fix dependency plotting, add/create addins.
+* Version 0.1.3 -- General cleanup
+  * Some refactoring to streamline things.
+  * Add/fix documentation.

-* Version 0.1.4 -- improve documentation processing
+* Version 0.1.4 -- Fix dependency plotting
+  * Fix any issues in dependency plotting, create a static version of the dependency plot that does not use the graphviz package.

-* Version 0.1.5 -- improve dependency plotting
+* Version 0.1.5 -- Create addins
+  * Create addins for search/replace.
+  * Create addin for documentation processing.
+  * Create addin for dependency visualization.

 ## Changelog